Trello vs ClickUp for small business (2026): I Tested Both

 ClickUp Overview: The Swiss Army Knife of Project Management

-Fun fact: ClickUp reportedly grew from 200,000 to over 10 million users between 2020 and 2024.
-That's not just marketing noise — people are clearly finding value in it.
+Fun fact: ClickUp grew from 200,000 to over 10 million users between 2020 and 2024.
+That's not just marketing noise — people are clearly finding real value in it.

 Key Features

 Multiple Views — ClickUp offers 15+ ways to view your work: List, Board, Gantt, Calendar, Timeline, Workload, Table, Mind Map, and more.
-For a small business juggling client projects AND internal operations, this flexibility is actually useful rather than just flashy.
+When you're juggling client projects and internal operations as a small business, this flexibility genuinely pays for itself rather than just being flashy.

-Goals & OKRs — ClickUp has a native Goals feature that lets you tie tasks to measurable objectives.
-For small business owners who are actually trying to run things strategically rather than just reactively, this is genuinely helpful.
+Goals & OKRs — ClickUp has a native Goals feature that ties tasks to measurable objectives.
+If you're actually trying to run things strategically rather than just putting out fires, this is genuinely helpful.

 Native Time Tracking — Built right in, no add-on required.
 You can log time manually or use the timer.
-There's also time estimation so you can compare actuals vs estimates — a feature freelancers and agencies will love.
+Plus, there's time estimation so you can compare what you planned versus what actually happened — a feature freelancers and agencies will love.

-ClickUp Brain — Their AI assistant is an add-on at roughly $7/user/month on top of your plan.
+ClickUp Brain — Their AI assistant costs about $7/user/month on top of your plan.
 It can summarize tasks, write updates, generate subtasks, and answer questions about your workspace.
-I've tested it extensively and it's genuinely useful, though the additional cost stings a little given what you're already paying.
+When I tested it, it was genuinely useful, though the additional cost does sting a bit given what you're already paying.

 Automations — Even the free plan gets 100 automation runs per month.
-Paid plans get significantly more.
-The automation builder is more powerful than Trello's Butler, with conditional logic and multi-step workflows.
+Paid plans get way more.
+The automation builder is more powerful than Trello's Butler, with conditional logic and multi-step workflows that actually let you build complex sequences.

 ClickUp Pricing (2026)